Rosatom and Kyrgyzstan: A Path to Green Energy with a New Wind Power Plant Project

 The agreement to build a 100 MW wind farm in the Issyk-Kul region opens the door for large-scale investments in renewable energy sources

-A Rosatom entity has signed an agreement with Kyrgyzstan for the construction of a 100 MW wind power plant (WPP) in the picturesque Issyk-Kul region.
-The state corporation announced this, noting that the agreement marks an important step in the development of Russian wind power generation abroad.
+A Rosatom entity has signed an agreement with Kyrgyzstan to build a 100 MW wind power plant (WPP) in the picturesque Issyk-Kul region.
+The state corporation announced this, noting that this agreement is an important step in the development of Russian wind generation outside the country.

-In addition, Rosatom is considering the possibility of building wind farms in Kyrgyzstan with a total capacity of up to 1 GW.
+In addition, Rosatom is considering the possibility of building wind farms with a total capacity of up to 1 GW in Kyrgyzstan.
 Previously, the company signed an agreement with the country's Ministry of Energy to develop and implement projects in the field of renewable energy sources.

-The project in the Issyk-Kul region will be a pilot project, and the second phase involves studying sites for the placement of renewable energy facilities with a total capacity of up to 900 MW.
+The project in the Issyk-Kul region will become a pilot project, and the second stage involves studying sites for the placement of renewable energy facilities with a total capacity of up to 900 MW.
 Rosatom also intends to develop a pre-feasibility study for a small nuclear power plant and consider the construction of mini-hydroelectric power plants in the republic.

 Read more on the topic: